coleygroup/quarc/src/quarc/preprocessing/documentation.md

 - For metal {Pd, Rh, Pt, Ni, Ru, Ir, Fe, Ag, } containing agents, lower the threshold to 50, and add those rare agents to the "other\_{Pd/Rh/...} category (`preprocessingv2/`)
 - Append common solvent that might have been missed

-*Implementation Notes:*
+_Implementation Notes:_

 - Counting frequency using agents with amounts only could underestimate agents common globally but don't have a lot of quantity information
 - It's also problematic if quantity calculation failed
 - Some remedies added for v3 are (1) add missing densities and (2) append remaining common solvents (have curated a longer list of common solvents according `densities_clean_new.tsv`).
 For detailed analysis and rationale, check `notebooks/01_agent_generation_analysis`

-## Step 4: Initial Reaction Quality Control
+## Step 4: Initial Filtering (--init-filter)

 This step applies various filters to ensure data quality.
-All thresholds can be configured in `configs.yaml`.
+All thresholds can be configured in `configs/preprocess_config.yaml`.

 ### Required Filters:

 1. **Component Length**

    - Products: Exactly 1 product
    - Reactants: Between 1-5 reactants
    - Agents: Between 0-5 agents

 2. **Molecule Size**

    - Maximum 50 atoms for reactants
    - Maximum 50 atoms for products
    - RDKit parsability check for all molecules